PaddlePaddle/PaddleSpeech/docs/source/tts/models_introduction.md

 - It is a small-footprint flow-based model for raw audio.
 It has only 5.9M parameters, which is 15x smalller than WaveGlow (87.9M).
 - It is directly trained with maximum likelihood without probability density distillation and auxiliary losses as used in [Parallel WaveNet](https://arxiv.org/abs/1711.10433) and [ClariNet](https://openreview.net/pdf?id=HklY120cYm), which simplifies the training pipeline and reduces the cost of development.

-You can find Parakeet's WaveFlow example at `Parakeet/examples/waveflow`.
+You can find PaddleSpeech TTS's WaveFlow with LJSpeech dataset example at [examples/ljspeech/voc0](https://github.com/PaddlePaddle/DeepSpeech/tree/develop/examples/ljspeech/voc0).

 ### Parallel WaveGAN
 [Parallel WaveGAN](https://arxiv.org/abs/1910.11480) trains a non-autoregressive WaveNet variant as a generator in a GAN based training method.